hcoles/pitest-site/quickstart/commandline.markdown

 ### \--mutateStaticInits

+**Support for mutating static initializers was removed in pitest 1.3.0**

-Whether or not to create mutations in static initializers.
-Defaults to false.
+~~Whether or not to create mutations in static initializers.
+Defaults to false.~~

 ### \--mutators